What We’ll Cover:

 Use your keywords within your content to further boost your local ranking with valuable indexable content.

-Not only will you attract new customers and maintain existing, but each post you publish with local keywords will give your site another local page for Google to index.
+Not only will you attract new customers and maintain existing ones, but each post you publish with local keywords will give your site another local page for Google to index.

 According to Google, structured data offers “a standardized format for providing information about a page and classifying the page content.”
-In other words, adding Local Business Schema allows you to provide the search engine with more information about your website.
+Adding Local Business Schema allows you to provide the search engine with more information about your website.

-Google offers several options for making your website, content, and location information available for search results, Google Maps listings, and Knowledge Graph Cards.
-Before you can start marking up the page, make sure that your Google My Business and Google Search Console accounts are set up and verified.
+Google offers several options for making your website, content, and location information available for search results, Google Maps listings, and Knowledge Panel.
+Before you can start marking up the page, make sure that your Google Business Profile and Google Search Console accounts are set up and verified.

 From there, you’ll want to add in the “basics” including: